Classification of torus bundles that bound rational homology circles: Cyclic Subsets

-To prove Theorem \ref{latticethm}, we will apply two strategies.
-The first will be to reduce certain cyclic subsets to standard subsets and appeal to Lisca's classification of standard subsets in \cite{liscalensspace}.
-The second will be to reduce (via \textit{contractions}) certain cyclic subsets to a small list of base cases.
-In the upcoming subsection, we will recall Lisca's classification of standard subsets and in the subsequent subsection, we will describe how to perform contractions and list the relevant base cases.
+The proof of Theorem \ref{latticethm} will span the next three sections.
+The proof will begin in earnest in Section \ref{p1>0}.
+The proof applies two strategies.
+The first will be to reduce certain cyclic subsets to good subsets and standard subsets and appeal to Lisca's work in \cite{liscalensspace} and \cite{liscasumslensspaces}.
+The second will be to reduce certain cyclic subsets (via \textit{contractions}) to a small list of base cases.
+In the upcoming subsection, we will recall Lisca's classification standard subsets.
+In the subsequent subsection, we will describe how to perform contractions and list the relevant base cases.
+In the final subsection, we will prove a few preliminary lemmas that will be useful going forward.